Kuwait Finance House K S C P : KFH Distributes Iftar Meals in Various Locations in Kuwait | MarketScreener

-Kuwait Finance House "KFH" continued its endeavor to distribute Ramadan Iftar meals in collaboration with Kuwait Red Crescent Society as part of its campaign "increase good deeds in Ramadan" which comprises several social events and activities.
+Kuwait Finance House "KFH" continued its efforts in distributing Ramadan Iftar meals in various locations in Kuwait as part of its campaign "increase good deeds in Ramadan" which comprises several social events and activities.

-KFH voluntary team was present with Red Crescent Team in various locations in Kuwait to cover the largest possible number of fasting people in those locations.
+KFH voluntary team was present in various locations in Kuwait to cover the largest possible number of fasting people in those locations.
 This initiative, which KFH is accustomed to performing annually, reiterates KFH commitment to social responsibility and the keenness to enhance voluntary spirit and contribute to enhancing and strengthening the concept of giving.

 KFH Ramadan program "increase good deeds in Ramadan" comprises several social activities and contributions, awareness initiatives, communication with the public, Quran competitions and sporting youth events, in collaboration with V-Thru to affirm KFH leadership in all aspects of social responsibility and the continued efforts to enhance initiatives which better serve society.